ygsbzr/Exaltation/CHARM_LIST.md

 ![Shell](https://github.com/Xhuis/Exaltation/blob/master/Resources/Charms/4.png?raw=true)

-When taking damage above one masks, one-third of your maximum SOUL may be automatically consumed to prevent one mask of that damage.
+When taking damage above one masks, SOUL may be automatically consumed to prevent one mask of that damage.

+The amount of soul starts at one-third of your maximum SOUL meter, and doubles with each hit.
+This doubled amount caps at a full SOUL meter, and decreases by 3% SOUL every second.

 ## Baldur Shell -> Baldur Stoneshell